This is Part IV of The Public Medievalist’s continuing series on Race, Racism and the Middle Ages.

 All the problems arise when meaning is made from these superficial genetic differences.
 It’s a fairly short leap to the incorrect conclusion that peoples, in addition to their similar surface-level physical attributes, might have different psychological, physical, or intellectual attributes.
 It’s such a pervasive, simple idea that it can lead us to believe that it’s actually true, normal, or natural.
 It’s a powerful idea, one that, in many ways, we have structured our society around.
-This is so true that after sixty years of scholarship saying it simply isn’t true, thus simple idea may still be surprising for you.
+This is so true that after sixty years of scholarship which says over, and over, and over that it is not true, this simple idea may still be shocking.

 “Race” and Racist Inductive Reasoning

 The logic of race may seem sound at first glance.
 For example, runners from sub-Saharan Africa often dominate track categories in the Olympics, and African Americans dominate the NBA and NFL.
 By inductive reasoning, therefore, black people must naturally make better athletes.
 And since white people dominate business, academia, and politics in the U.S. and Europe, surely that is because they have some innate abilities in those arenas.
 But inductive reasoning like this is flatly incorrect; when you begin to examine the idea of race—and the meanings that are made from it more closely, the whole thing quickly unravels.